It covers how to convert a string to an Uppercase string in bash and shell script.

-Depending on the bash type and version, there are many ways to convert a string to upper case.
+Depending on the bash type and version, there are multiple methods to convert a string to uppercase.

 • using the tr command

-tr is called a translator, a command in Unix use to translate from one format to another.
+The tr command, known as a translator, is a Unix command used to convert characters from one format to another.

 tr input_format output_format

-Here is a shell script for converting to upper case
+Here’s a shell script for converting to uppercase.

 message="This is a lowercase string converted to uppercase"